HuguesLej/Epitech-BSQ/README.md

 # BSQ - find the Biggest SQuare

-BSQ is an {Epitech} 1st year projet.
+BSQ is an {Epitech} 1st year project.
 It's part of the Elementary Programming in C module.

 **⚠️ If you're an Epitech student, be aware that copying any part of this code is considered cheating and would cause an -42!**
 <br>